NDLANO/taxonomy-api/README.md

 ### GET `/topic-subtopics`

 Gets a list of all topics and their subtopics.
-A subtopic may have *one* parent topic, to help with selecting a default context for a subtopic in case no context is given.
+A subtopic may have *one* primary parent topic, to help with selecting a default context for a subtopic in case no context is given.

 *example input*